Dividend Power Score

 Company Overview

-Digi International Inc. is a U.S.-based technology company that provides Internet of Things (IoT) connectivity products, services, and solutions.
-The company operates primarily in the industrial IoT, enterprise networking, and embedded systems industries, enabling secure and reliable connectivity for devices deployed in mission-critical environments.
-Digi’s offerings are designed to help businesses connect, monitor, and manage distributed devices across various networks.
+Digi International Inc. is a U.S.-based technology company that develops and supplies Internet of Things (IoT) connectivity products, networking hardware, software platforms, and embedded systems used to connect, monitor, and manage industrial and commercial devices.
+The company operates primarily in the industrial IoT, enterprise networking, transportation, energy, healthcare, and smart infrastructure sectors.
+Digi’s offerings are designed to support machine-to-machine communications, remote device management, and secure networking across distributed environments.

 Business Operations